-- Concentration in Reading Research: This concentration prepares students to do basic research in reading and theory on all aspects of the psychology of reading, (e.g., basic skills, comprehension, and aesthetic response) in order to improve educational practice.
+Phone: (212) 678-4190 Fax: Email: black@tc.edu Coordinator: Professor John B. Black reading and theory on all aspects of the psychology of reading, (e.g., basic skills, comprehension, and aesthetic response) in order to improve educational practice.
 Students address the connections between written and oral language and between reading and writing skills.
 Individual differences are also addressed, especially with respect to students with learning disabilities, adult literacy, learning from text and educational policy issues.
-The culminating experience for master's students is an empirical study in the area of reading. - Concentration in Cognitive Studies of Educational Practice: This concentration is for students interested in understanding and facilitating the thinking and learning involved in educational activities.
+The culminating experience for master's students is an empirical study in the area of reading.

+- Cognitive Studies of Educational Practice: This area of focus is for students interested in understanding and facilitating the thinking and learning involved in educational activities.
 Students will learn about cognitive processes involved in both formal and informal education and how they are influenced by various factors, including classroom structure, teacher belief systems, student motivation, and educational policy.
-The concentration's focus on understanding cognitive processes and development is designed to help prospective and practicing teachers and other educators improve educational practice.
-The culminating experience for master's students is an empirical study of cognition in a classroom setting. - Concentration in Creativity and Cognition: Focusing on the importance, development, and influence of creativity, the concentration in Creativity and Cognition is designed for those interested in creative problem solving and multi-modal thinking as it affects the classroom, curriculum development, community organizations, therapeutic settings, and business.
-The culminating experience for master's students is an empirical study in the area of creativity.
+The focus on understanding cognitive processes and development is designed to help prospective and practicing teachers and other educators improve educational practice.
+The culminating experience for master's students is an empirical study of cognition in a classroom setting. - Creativity and Cognition: Focusing on the importance, development, and influence of creativity, Creativity and Cognition is designed for those interested in creative problem solving and multi-modal thinking as it affects the classroom, curriculum development, community organizations, therapeutic settings, and business.
+The culminating experience for master's students is an empirical study in the area of creativity. - Learning Analytics: This area of focus is for students interested in the analysis of large-scale educational data.
+In this area of focus, you will learn key learning analytics methodologies in technical detail and learn how to apply them to real-world problems.
+You will learn how to use algorithms and tools appropriately and effectively and learn about relevant policy, legal, and ethical issues involved in conducting analytics on educational data.
+The culminating experience for master's students is an empirical analysis of educational data using analytics methods.